DANCING IN GLENROAN

 When I dream the dream that brings me back the dancing in Glenroan.

-While the lads were gay but steady, you would always find them ready
+And the lads were gay but steady, you could always find them ready

 And while sitting here I ponder till my heart is filled with wonder